Mohori Bibee v Dharmodas Ghose

 Mohori Bibee v Dharmodas Ghose, [1903] UKPC 12, is a major Indian contract law case decided by the Judicial Committee of the Privy Council.
 The case held that a contract entered into by a minor is totally void.

 Facts

 Dharmodas Ghose, a minor, mortgaged his property in favour of a moneylender, Brahmo Dutt, against the loan of Rs 20,000.
-Dutt's attorney, acting on behalf of him, was aware of Ghose's minority.
+Dutt's attorney, acting on behalf of him, was aware of Ghose's minority.{as throughout the transaction brahmo dutt was absent from calcutta}.
 Ghose, through his mother and guardian, sued Dutt claiming that the mortgage was void due to his minority.
 The Court of First Instance held in Ghose's favour, and on appeal, the High Court of Judicature at Fort William upheld that decision.
 Before the appeal to the Privy Council, Dutt died and the proceeding was continued by his heirs.

 Privy Council

 Section 11 of the Contract Act, 1872 provides that for a person to have contracting capacity, they had to be of the age of majority, of sound mind, and not otherwise disqualified from contracting by law.
 However, this does not provide whether a minor's contract is void or voidable at the minor's option.

 Confirming the original and appellate decisions, the Privy Council held that Ghose's contract was "absolutely void" from the beginning.
 At the same time, Ghose could not be compelled to return the loan money received under mortgage as he was not bound by the promise made at the time of contracting.